 The new poetic collection, “Hand Drawn Glass,” features barware and drinking vessels designed and hand drawn by Irish artist Nigel Peake.

-Award-winning crystal glass manufacturer J. HILL’s Standard is pleased announce they will unveil their third collection of tabletop glassware at Les Ateliers Courbet in New York City in September (exact exhibition dates to be announced).
-The series “Hand Drawn Glass,” designed and hand drawn by Irish artist Nigel Peake, represents a departure from the traditional rigid cut patterns of crystal glass, exploring an organic approach to form and design.
+Award-winning crystal glass manufacturer J. HILL’s Standard is pleased to announce they will unveil their third collection of tabletop glassware at Les Ateliers Courbet in New York City, on view from September 18 – December 2019.
+The series “Hand Drawn Glass,” designed and hand drawn by Irish illustrator Nigel Peake, represents a departure from the traditional rigid cut patterns of crystal glass, exploring an organic approach to form and design.
 The pieces feature clean, elemental shapes, and cuts that reveal the imprint of the hand.

 Known for his paintings and drawings of built and unbuilt landscapes - interpreted in his books, textiles, porcelain and glass, Peake has created a series of three tumblers of various sizes: a carafe, a decanter and bowl.
 A spontaneous cutting motion captures the fleeting movement of the drawing hand.

 The new collection offers an editioned series (four available patterns to choose from) and an open edition (seven available patterns to choose from).
 Oak-wood lids embellish the various patterns and are signed by Peake as part of the craft process.

 A book of drawings and references, titled “Fieldwork,” accompanies the collection.
 The book illustrates the continuum between inspiration, glass and cut pattern.
 The artists visual occupations materialize in the cut glass.
 In addition, Peake has designed a pattern sheet from which custom pieces can be individually selected.